jsr20190826/oop-book-collection/README.md

 # Code Along: OOP Book Collection

-* We'll walk through the process using OOP to create a program manages a person's book collection
+* We'll walk through the process using OOP to create a program to manage a person's book collection

 ## Requirements